Felipe1995c/Employee-tracker/README.md

 * A walkthrough video demonstrating the functionality of the application.

 * The URL of the GitHub repository, with a unique name and a README describing the project.

----
-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.